catsby/growl-transfer/README.md

 Growl-Transfer is a little gem that wraps around a file transfer protocol (scp/curl) and notifies you via growl when the transfer is complete.

+This is an early release, so there's not a ton here.

 ##Installation
 Growl-Transfer requires [Growl][1] to be installed first.